jacek27/wemos_open_therm/README.md

 # Wemos OpenTherm shield
 OpenTherm shield for wemos d1 mini based on https://github.com/ihormelnyk/opentherm_library

-# Homessistant configuration
+# Homeassistant configuration
-Programm the device with the shield disconnected
+Program the device with the shield disconnected

-1. In the Homeassitant / ESPHome tab add a new device
+1. In the Homeassistant / ESPHome tab add a new device
 2. Name it as you wish & press next button
 3. Press skip this step, select the device esp8266 / esp32
 4. On the congratulations tab press skip as well